 Consumers demand a fast and convenient online buying experience.
 The pressures to adapt and innovate have never been more vital for merchants.
-Forrester Research guest speaker Lily Varón shared how to leverage billing technology to exceed customer expectations during sticky.io’s webinar, How Billing Technology Is Shaping the Future of Buying.
+Forrester Research guest speaker Lily Varón shared how to leverage billing technology to exceed customer expectations during sticky.io’s live webinar in March 2022 titled, How Billing Technology Is Shaping the Future of Buying.

 Webinar attendees submitted follow-up questions and Lily provided these answers based on her industry research.